 Have fun and good luck!
 Have a great weekend!
 Cheers!

 At this time of year, many of us are rushing around, trying to decide on the perfect appetizer,on table settings and decor, and pairing wines that will fit the budget but still impress our guests.
 And some are trying to figure out where they will get their next meal.
 Or how to pay the electric bill.
 Or wishing they had an electric bill to pay.
+Between the destruction in the wake of the hurricane and the current unemployment across the country, the needs we see around us can be overwhelming.
+How can we help?
+How can we possibly make a difference when the need is everywhere and so much bigger than us?

 It seems that the weeks are flying – I know that I prefer them at the crawling pace, but – not much I can do, right?
 Okay, let’s start with the answer to the Wine Quiz #35, What is missing.
 The wine quiz was dedicated to Tempranillo as we will celebrate tomorrow (November 8th) an International Tempranillo Day, and it was asking to fill the gaps in the group of numbers which were related to Tempranillo.